 On the front end, Julia is modern, clean, and attractive, and fits perfectly with our vision of Diced and Spiced.
 We especially like the responsive framework.
 The site looks great on every mobile device we’ve tested on, and it scales especially well through various screen and windows sizes all the way to the full screen desktop.

-Q: What are we missing at the time being with Julia?
+What are we missing with Julia?

 Daniel: I would love to see recipe schema incorporated into Julia.
 Julia makes beautiful work of recipes written in Jetpack’s [recipe] shortcode.
 Jetpack assigns recipe schema for name, recipeYield, and totalTime.